IBM-Cloud/openshift4-lab/README.md

 In this hands-on lab you will learn how to use the OpenShift Container Platform on IBM Cloud.
 The goal of OpenShift is to provide a great experience for both Developers and System Administrators to develop, deploy, and run containerized applications.

-You will familiarize yourself with OpenShift, deploy a micro-service Node.js application to OpenShift, scale the application, connect to a Cloudant DBaaS, check logs with LogDNA and monitor with Sysdig.
+You will familiarize yourself with OpenShift, deploy a micro-service Node.js application to OpenShift, scale the application, connect to a Cloudant DBaaS, check logs and monitor with Sysdig.

 ## Architecture